robotix/2020.robotix.in/_events/sherlock.markdown

  -  The bot has to reach the final POI, which is `21` in the above example.
  -  The bot has to follow only the valid edges.
 If waypoint `2` directs the bot to waypoint `3`, then it has to head towards waypoint `3` only, otherwise there would be a penalty.
  -  There will be no explicit markings on the arena to indicate valid edges.
  -  If the bot gets lost in the arena and stumbles upon a POI, then it has to plan a way to continue its pre planned path going through valid edges.
-It may take help from the walls in the arena to stumble upon a POI if it gets lost.

 ####Round 2